danilo-montes-code/Minecraft-Waypoint-Converter/README.md

 5. Type the command `cd`, hit space, paste the path you just copied, and hit enter

+6. Type the command `pipenv install`

-6. Type the command `pipenv shell`
+7. Type the command `pipenv shell`

-7. Type the command `py minecraft-waypoint-converter\convert-waypoints.py` (you can hit shift while typing to autofill)
+8. Type the command `py minecraft-waypoint-converter\convert-waypoints.py` (you can hit shift while typing to autofill)
     * For Unix-based systems, use `py minecraft-waypoint-converter/convert-waypoints.py`

-8. You are now running the script!
+9. You are now running the script!

 # Usage
 Once executing the run command, as described in step 7 above, the script will begin.
 Answer the questions as they appear.

 `> What is the name of the singleplayer world or multiplayer server IP?
 (Only part of the name is necessary, ex. "best" will find "best world"):` \
 Here, enter part of or the entire server name.
 Entering "my" will find worlds or servers like "my world", "friendsandmyserver.serverminer.com", and "crummycat.aternos.me".
 NOTE: in v1 of this script, you MUST have already created waypoints at least once before for the world/server.
 This is so that the files for those worlds can be created.
 This is set to change in the next version.

 `> Select the mod to convert from:` \
 Here, choose the mod that you want to export waypoints from.